abdulmahejabeen/US-Traffic-Accidents-Trend-Analysis-and-Severity-Classification/README.md

 - Adding new columns to improve the quality of analysis.
 - Identifying and correcting inconsistencies or missing data in the dataset.
 - Removing redundant Columns.
-- Filling Null Values
+- Filling Null Values.
-- Label encoding
+- Label encoding.

 ## Methods
 - Apriori algorithm to provide recommendations based on the association rules.